 Limited corporations, once registered in Companies House, are legal entities in their own right.
 This means the assets and profits of the company belong to the company, not to the business owner.
 Therefore, like a single trader whose personal and company assets are one and the same, you cannot literally be borrowing money from your company.

 On the face of it, it’s puzzling that there are any tax implications when one simply borrows money from a limited company.
-A loan, after all, isn’t income and, therefore, shouldn’t be subject to income tax; and it doesn’t consist of the proceeds of disposing of an asset and, therefore. shouldn’t be within a million miles of capital gains tax.
+A loan, after all, isn’t income and, therefore, shouldn’t be subject to income tax; it doesn’t consist of the proceeds of disposing of an asset and, therefore, shouldn’t be within a million miles of capital gains tax.